Accompanying this report are tables and graphs based on RSMeans’ measures of dollar-per-square-foot construction costs.

 Ranking by expense

-Most expensive to build – on a dollar-per-square-footage basis – is a “typical” college dormitory.
+Most expensive to build – on a dollar-per-square-footage basis – is an enclosed swimming pool.

-Moving from the most expensive type of structure shown in the charts (a dormitory) to the least expensive (a student union building) is a drop of about one-fifth (-18%).
+Moving from the most expensive type of structure shown in the charts (a swimming pool) to the least expensive (a bowling alley) is a drop of about one-third.

 Comparisons with other types of structure